aromano2/DscLcm/README.md

 * **OutputPath** The output path for mof files to be stored.

 * **DeleteMofWhenDone** Specifies whether or not to cleanup the resulting meta.mof file

+#### Example
+* This command will set the Description to 'Test partial description' on the partial, 'Test partial' on the target, 'localhost'

+        Set-LcmPartialConfiguration -CimSession localhost -PartialName 'Test partial' -Description 'Test partial description'

 ### 1.0